All Episodes

 But this has been one of those years.

-I've lost two people that were really close outside of outside of family, Vince Flynn, the noted author earlier this year.
+I've lost two people that were really, really close outside of family.

 Both people, by the way, I would not have met were it not for this radio program.

-I'm at uh Hutch's house in Seattle.
+I'm at Hutch's house in Seattle.

-And I had known for a long while that Ken Hutcherson, the Reverend Dr. Ken Hutcherson was ill.
+And I had known for a long while that Ken Hutcherson, the Reverend Dr. Ken Hutcherson, was ill.

-But I had no idea how serious it was, and that's because he wouldn't tell me.
+But I had no idea how serious it was.

-Rather than apparently tell me the severity and the depth of it.
+And he was trying to totally set me at ease rather than apparently tell me the severity and the depth of it.

 But even at that, there was no expectation that yesterday would be the day he would pass away.

-So I was finally able to return the phone call, and that was the news that I got uh yesterday afternoon, and I was I really was blindsided by it because I I was just not aware that he was that sick.
+So I was finally able to return the phone call, and that was the news that I got yesterday afternoon.

 It was not something that was at the forefront of his life.